karthick9500/terraform-provider-venafi/README.md

 # Development

 ## Pre-requisites
-Go 1.7 or higher.
+Go language 1.7 or higher.

 ## Building

 Run `make build` to build the project.

 This will create the binary `terraform-provider-venafi`.
-To have terraform pick this up and use it copy the binary to a location on your `$PATH`.
+To have Terraform pick up and run the provider, copy the binary to a location on your `$PATH`.

 To run tests export following credentials variables: